yanamlnk/docker-cheatsheet/README.md

 ### Installation
 Install [Docker Desktop](https://docs.docker.com/desktop/), that includes everything necessary + UI.

+To check if you have Docker and Compose:
+- `docker --version`
+- `docker compose version`

 ### Dockerfile components:
 ```
 FROM         # Base image to build upon